zoom/meetingsdk-vuejs-sample/README.md

-# Zoom Meeting SDK Sample Vue.js 2
+# Zoom Meeting SDK Web App

 Use of this sample app is subject to our [Terms of Use](https://zoom.us/docs/en-us/zoom_api_license_and_tou.html).